about kexpKEXP Facts

 How do I get airplay for my band?
 Check out the getting airplay section of the site to get detailed advice from John Richards on how to submit material for consideration.

 Where are KEXP’s studios?
-KEXP studios and offices are located 113 Dexter Ave N, at the corner of Dexter in Denny just north of Downtown Seattle, and a few blocks east of the Space Needle.
+KEXP studios and offices are located 472 1st Ave N, just north of Key Area.
 For more detailed instructions click here.

 Is it possible to arrange a tour of KEXP?
 Absolutely!
 KEXP is happy to arrange a weekday tours during business hours for individuals, schools, and groups.
 Please call Membership at 866-903-KEXP or email us to arrange a visit.
 The tour takes about a half hour.